DivineRPG/DivineRPG/PROGRESS/Alpha Release.md

 + Stone Golem  - (Follow example of Ehu)

 Vanilla Mobs not in Alpha Release:
-+ HellBat - This was not in the 1.7.10 release, let not try to get it in Alpha
++ HellBat - This was not in the 1.4.7 or 1.7.10 release
 + JackOMan - (Requires port of Trading)
 + LivestockMerchant - (Requires port of Trading)
 + Rainbour (Needs port of AI and spawning plus add EntitySparkleFX)